OGGsus/CIS-92/README.md

 # My CIS-92 Project
+This repository has the starter code for CIS-92.

+By: Jesus Gonzales
 ### config.yaml environment variables
 | `Variable `| `Value` | `Description` |
 | --- | --- | --- |